 The 3 Approaches

-- Straight Leg Press: Going Straight into a headstand through what is called a pike position in gymnastic and acrobatic language, is definitely the most challenging. it requires tremendous body awareness, low back and buttock strength.
+- Straight Leg Press: Going Straight into a headstand through what is called a pike position in gymnastic and acrobatic language, is definitely the most challenging.
+It requires tremendous body awareness, low back, and buttock strength.
 It requires that the hamstrings are both flexible and strong.
-I highly recommend getting comfortably tucking all the way up and being able to hold a straight headstand for over a minute prior to attempting this.
+I highly recommend getting comfortable tucking all the way up and being able to hold a straight headstand for over a minute prior to attempting this.

-Note: For all three approached be sure to have a teacher around to support you and be your eyes for what you cannot see.
+Note: For all three approaches be sure to have a teacher around to support you and be your eyes for what you cannot see.

 Beyond the Entry

-Getting into headstand is just the start to the journey, holding the balance while breathing steady and keeping your mind focused is the real exciting and beneficial part.
+Getting into headstand is just the start of the journey.
+Holding the balance while breathing steady and keeping your mind focused is the real exciting and beneficial part.
 I love to focus on my spinal curves while upside down, finding the most enjoyable balance.
 I also love to play with taking pressure off my neck which I will go over in my next blog and video!